The master’s program in Clinical Psychology and Psychotherapy will be introduced at the University of Mannheim in the fall/

 You can use this form to prove the professional requirements or to prove your degree.

 You can use this form to prove that you have completed your studies in accordance with §§12–15 and Annex 1 PsychThApprO.

 Please note: If your bachelor’s degree certificate or the transcript of records show that your bachelor’s degree is recognized under professional law, you do not need to submit this certificate.

 The admission criteria outlined here correspond to the requirements set forth in the licensing regulations.
-For more information, you can also refer to the amended selection statutes for the master’s programs in Psychology which will probably be adopted in spring 2023.
-As soon as the selection statutes have entered into force, you will find the current version on the central website of the university at “Psychology".
+For more information, you can also refer to the amended selection statutes for the master’s programs in Psychology which will be published in time for the start of the application period.
+Cou can find the current version on the central website of the university at “Psychology".